 As mentioned earlier, \toolname allows users to contribute with their data like ad-prices and auction metadata.
-In Table~\ref{table:features}, we list the metadata that are reported to the server.
-The list of features is carefully selected to reflect the needed features for the DT modelling to happen at the server side.
-It also enables further analysis of RTB prices, how they evolve through time and if the advertisers target particular user categories based on their demographics (\eg gender, age \etc).
+In Table~\ref{table:features}, we list the metadata reported to the server.
+The list of features is carefully selected to reflect the needed features for the DT modeling to happen at the server.
+It also enables further analysis of RTB prices, how they evolve through time and if the advertisers target particular user categories based on their demographics (\eg gender, age, \etc).

-Being very cautious to preserve the user anonymity and privacy, the data reported do not include any user identifiers or other PII.
-Also, they are anonymized in the client side before they are sent to the server.
+Being very cautious to preserve the user anonymity and privacy, the data reported do not include any user identifiers or other Personally Identifiable Information (PII).
+Also, they are anonymized at the client side before being sent to the server.
 Each feature can be reported at different granularities.
-However, one crucial question in this work is what is a sufficient granularity for a given feature to allow effective price modelling, but not compromise user anonymity?
-In Section~\ref{sec:privacy-evaluation}, we elaborate on the aggregation methods possible for the given features, and the guarantees or limits on anonymity they can offer to the reporting users.
+However, one crucial question in this work is what is a sufficient granularity for a given feature to allow effective price modeling, but not compromise user anonymity?
+In Section~\ref{sec:privacy-evaluation}, we elaborate on the aggregation or other obfuscation methods via noise addition that are possible for the given features, and the guarantees or limits on anonymity they can offer to the reporting users.

 Also, in order to overcome the problem of an honest but curious server trying to re-identify the sender, each extension reports its data at random times throughout the day and week.
 Because of this induced randomness, reports may delay from several seconds to days after they are created, before leaving the user's browser.
 Therefore, the server cannot identify a user based on the rate of its reports, since reporting from different users gets mixed-up while being received at the server side.
-In Section~\ref{sec:privacy-evaluation}, we also investigate various possible threats on anonymity of the users reporting such data, and how the system's design can protect them from such de-anonymization attacks.
+In Section~\ref{sec:privacy-evaluation}, we also investigate possible threats on anonymity of users reporting such data, and how the system's design can protect them from such de-anonymization attacks.